Felabration: 2018 edition: "Overtake Don Overtake Overtake"

-The week long festival took place from 15th - 21st October, 2018 at the New Afrika Shrine, Ikeja, Lagos State.
+The week-long festival took place from 15 to 21 October 2018 at the New Afrika Shrine, Ikeja, Lagos State.
 This editions theme was coined out of Felas legendary hit titled "Overtake Don Overtake Overtake".
-The song talks about the Legendary Fela's anger at the Nigerian government for allowing the society to decay, increase in injustice and those that are supposed to change things are leaving the country to decay.
+The song talks about Fela's anger at the Nigerian government for allowing the society to decay, increase in injustice and those that are supposed to change things are leaving the country to decay.

-The celebration was also boosted by the visit of the French President Emmanuel Macron to the New Africa Shrine.
-As part of the celebration, there was performances from Famous Nigerian artiste like Femi Kuti, Davido, Mayorkun and Peruzzi to celebrate the life of the legendary Fela and also to celebrate afrobeat music which can be termed the heartbeat of the legendary Icon Fela Kuti.
+The celebration was also boosted by the visit of French President Emmanuel Macron to the New Africa Shrine.
+As part of the celebration, there were performances from famous Nigerian artiste including Femi Kuti, Davido, Mayorkun and Peruzzi to celebrate the life of the legendary Fela and also to celebrate afrobeat music, which can be termed the heartbeat of the legendary Icon Fela Kuti.
 The major sponsor for this years celebration is the Legend extra stout from the Nigerian brewery company.
-Other activities that followed the week long event includes The Fela Debates, debates for secondary schools in Lagos state, photo exhibitions, Fela street carnival and other activities geared at celebrating afrobeat.
+Other activities that followed the week-long event includes The Fela Debates, debates for secondary schools in Lagos state, photo exhibitions, Fela street carnival and other activities geared at celebrating afrobeat.
 One of the highlights of the event was the mild drama that ensured between Vice president Yemi Osinbajo and Femi Kuti.

 2019 edition: "From Lagos With Love"

-The week long festival took place from 14–20 October 2019 at the New Afrika Shrine, Lagos State.
+The week-long festival took place from 14 to 20 October 2019 at the New Afrika Shrine, Lagos State.
 The theme was inspired by the popular Felas song titled "Eko Ile".
 The song talks about praises for Lagos state as a centre of love, joy and fun and urges everyone to visit Lagos state because Lagos state is home.
 The celebration had in attendance afrobeat sensation and BET 2019 Internation Act winner Damini Ebunoluwa Ogulu popularly known as Burna boy who thrilled the crowd with performance of some of his hit tracks like "ye", "On the Low" and "Another Story".
 Other artistes that graced the celebration includes Charly Boy, Sauti Sol, Labaja, King Sunny Ade, Efe and a host of other afrobeat musicians.

-The celebration also had a symposium anchored by popular award winning black african poet and writer Chimamanda Ngozi Adichie, Bobi Wine; musician turned politician from Uganda, Professor Akin Oyebode, professor of jurisprudence and international law and famous celebrated Nigerian playwright and author Sefi Atta.
-As usual, the celebration had a secondary schools debate, Fela debates, art exhibitions and other side activities to keep fans entertained for the week long festival.
+The celebration also had a symposium anchored by popular award-winning black African poet and writer Chimamanda Ngozi Adichie, Bobi Wine; musician turned politician from Uganda, Professor Akin Oyebode, professor of jurisprudence and international law and famous celebrated Nigerian playwright and author Sefi Atta.
+As usual, the celebration had a secondary schools debate, Fela debates, art exhibitions and other side activities to keep fans entertained for the week-long festival.